ETS-ReactNative5/PoroDex/README.md

 ![gif](https://i.makeagif.com/media/3-17-2022/hF0JSb.gif)

 A mobile application that utilizes the Riot API to display champion data and tips and tricks related to that project.
-Project done with 48 hours to test both my technical and mental ability
+Project done with 48 hours to challange my scoping and development capabilities

 ## :heavy_check_mark: Features

 ### Login Page

-* Features Authentication using Firebase
+* Authentication using Firebase
-* Allows for Google OAuth Login
+* Allows for Google OAuth login

 ### Champion Page

-* Dynamically Search Champions
+* Dynamically search champions
-* Each Champion Icon is a Button that will redirect the user to a page that displays more detailed Champion Info
+* Each champion icon is a button that will redirect the user to a page that displays more detailed Champion info

 ### Champion Details Page

-* Features a Rotation of All Champion Skins
+* Features a rotation of all Champion skins
-* Features Lore of Champion
+* Features lore of Champion
-* Displays Enemy/Ally Tips and Tricks
+* Displays enemy/ally tips and tricks
-* Spell Icons Featured allow for an indepth look at each Spell
+* Spell icons featured allow for an indepth look at each Spell

 ### Spell Page

-* Features Detailed Information about each Spell
+* Features detailed information about each spell

 ## :heavy_check_mark: Installation